Axer-me/python/README.md

 ## Possibilities

+- Open: Able to show contents of text files, run MP3's, display pictures and start other files as os.startfile
 - Move: Able to move selected file from one directory to another
 - Delete: Able to delete selected file
 - Copy: Able to copy selected file to selected directory